geoffwhittington/meshtastic-matrix-relay/docs/DOCKER.md

 - **Benefits**: Fastest setup, multi-platform (amd64/arm64), automatic updates
 - **Best for**: Most users who want to run MMRelay quickly

-#### Option A: With Make (if you have the repo)
+#### Option A: With Make (from cloned repository)

-If you've cloned the repository, use the convenient Make commands:
+If you've cloned the repository locally, use the convenient Make commands:

 ```bash
 make setup-prebuilt  # Copy config, .env, and docker-compose.yaml, then opens editor